hampusramstrom/lunar_rockets_case/README.md

 ## Improvements
 - When looking at the output when running the `rockets` executable, it _seems_ like my assumption regarding the message number sequence doesn't hold.
 In that case, my solution would need to be redesigned depending on what can be expected.
 - Having a functionality to ingest all messages in the repository on bootup and set the state.
 Not relevant in my case when relying on an in-memory repository that disappears when shutting the application down (compared to having a database repository).
 - If efficiency of ingesting all the messages becomes a problem, a more powerful setup could be considered.
-An example of this would be to a solution more leaning towards a solution with an event-driven architecture. with a broker between the producer (the `rockets` executable) and the `consumers` (in our case my solution).
+An example of this would be to a solution more leaning towards a solution with an event-driven architecture.
+With a broker between the producer (the `rockets` executable) and the `consumers` (in our case my solution).
 Then we could increase the number of message consumers to ramp up the ingestion and scale horizontally.
 - I have tried to add some different types of tests, but haven't covered everything that could be relevant due to time constraints.
 - I added very little Javadoc, also due to time constraints.
 If I would add it, then it would most probably be to the different interface methods.
 - There are some TODOs still in the code.